|

 From the times of the remodelling the precious polychrome floor comes.
 The polychromies are preserved in two places: on the ground floor and on the 2nd floor, both in the back part of the house.

 Painting on the ground floor, preserved in a large fragment, is in browns and greens colouration, and a decorative motif is a classic Renaissance braid on a green background and the beam of laurel leaves.
 There are also flower and ornamental fruit (mainly intertwined acanthus vines, apples and pears), animals and mauresque.
-The centre of
+The centre of the composition is marked by flower rosette, sometimes by birds (parrot, buzzard, woodpecker) and squirrel.

 This polychome ceiling together with similar one at the Star Residence, is one of the best Renaissance paintings in Toruń.
 Both of them may be the work of the same master, who was very familiar with the technique.